altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 *Kent held out Felix's phone, and started walking* "K::Come on."
 *Felix groaned*
-~The two walked onwards in silence back to the alley~ ~When they arrived the scene was as it had been~ ~People walked down the street not even looking~ "K::Keep an eye out!"
+~The two walked onwards in silence back to the alley.
+When they arrived the scene was as it had been.
+People walked down the street not even looking~ "K::Keep an eye out!"
-*Kent pointed to the alley door*
+*Kent pointed to the alley door.
-*Felix looked all around before watching the door* *Kent inspected the gutter*
+Felix looked all around before watching the door.
+Kent inspected the gutter*
 "K::It was right here."
 *Kent scoured the area*
 "K::It was..."